The Bankrate promise

 If you have private student loans, you can find the names of your loan servicers by checking your credit reports or billing statements.

-If you are currently paying off student loans through PSLF, MOHELA is now — or soon will be — your loan servicer.
-The program was once managed by FedLoan, but accounts are now being transitioned over to MOHELA.
-This process is expected to be completed in September 2022.
+If you are currently paying off student loans through PSLF, MOHELA is now your loan servicer.
+The program was once managed by FedLoan, but accounts were transitioned over to MOHELA.

 How do I make my MOHELA student loan payments?